vstinner/unicode_book/unicode.rst

      U+100000—U+10FFFD (65534); total = 137,468
    * surrogate (Cs): U+D800—U+DFFF (2048)

+.. _unicode stats:

 Statistics
 ----------

-77.6% of all codes are not assigned.
+Only 248,966 code points are assigned: 77.6% are not assigned.
 Statistics excluding not assigned (Cn), private use (Co) and surrogate (Cs) categories:

  * Letter: 100,520 (91.8%)
  * Symbol: 5,508 (5.0%)